 - 3/4 cup sweetened coconut flakes plus more for topping

 - 1/3 cup chopped, toasted almonds

 - In a large bowl combine flour, sugar, baking powder, and salt.

 - In medium bowl beat eggs; whisk in the coconut milk and melted butter.
 Stir in coconut flakes.

 - Add egg mixture to flour mixture all at once.
 Stir just until moistened.

 - Preheat a waffle maker and lightly coat with nonstick cooking spray; pour some batter onto grids (amount will vary depending on waffle maker.)
 Close lid quickly; do not open until done.
 Bake according to manufacturers directions (about 3 minutes or until golden brown).
 When done, use a fork to lift waffle off grid.
 Repeat with remaining batter.

-- Drizzle baked waffles with chocolate syrup, sprinkle with almonds, and top with whipped cream or dust with powdered sugar.
+- Drizzle baked waffles with chocolate sauce, sprinkle with almonds, and top with whipped cream.

 - Serve warm and enjoy!